Why is Education Important?

 So why is education important?
 Education is important because it gives us the skills we need to get good jobs and achieve personal growth.
 Why is schooling important?
 It helps us earn more money, and leads to better health outcomes.
 Doing more as a nation to make education important by ensuring our children have access to high-quality public education not only sets our children up for a successful career, it will ensure America maintains its position in the rest of the world as a global superpower.

 We can’t explain the importance of education without talking about national security.
 Not only is a well-trained and educated society necessary for economic growth, but it is also vital to our safety and security.
 Education is a national security issue.
 We need a workforce that understands why tech is important.
 We need our students to be ready to design the next encryption algorithms to protect our military, government, and private sector.
 We need educated people who can build the rockets to get us to Mars.
 We need educated people who will design the algorithms for artificial intelligence, chart our future by unlocking the potential of AI’s powers, and accelerate human achievement by transforming industries, governments, and workforces.

 These are the reasons why critical thinking education is a national security issue and why schooling is important.
 We need a technologically advanced workforce that can excel in the next scientific breakthrough yet to be discovered.
-To build this workforce of tomorrow, we must make sure every child gets a quality education and ensure no child gets left behind.
+To build this workforce of tomorrow, we must start at the very beginning, ensuring that early childhood education lays a strong foundation for lifelong learning and development.
+We can ensure every child gets a quality education and no child gets left behind.

 Education Inequality Leads to Income Inequality